 - Submit a letter of intent (Approximately half a page to Jaimie Kechego at email@example.com by email, November 22, 2019)

 - Short description (2 or 3 sentences.)

 - Questions that you might like help with.

-- Complete the online application including a project description (2 pages maximum, online by January 6, 2019) as well as a proposed budget.
+- Complete the online application including a project description (2 pages maximum, online extended to January 13, 2019) as well as a proposed budget.
 Please see the form below for further details.
 Please follow the instructions concerning departmental and/or faculty approval on the appropriate form.

 Conditions of the Award